Itaú Unibanco Holding S.A. (NYSE:ITUB) Plans None Dividend of $0.20

 Itaú Unibanco Holding S.A.
-(NYSE:ITUB – Get Free Report) declared a None dividend on Thursday, February 8th, Zacks reports.
-Shareholders of record on Friday, February 23rd will be given a dividend of 0.199 per share by the bank on Friday, March 15th.
-The ex-dividend date is Thursday, February 22nd.
+(NYSE:ITUB – Get Free Report) announced a None dividend on Thursday, February 8th, Zacks reports.
+Shareholders of record on Friday, February 23rd will be paid a dividend of 0.199 per share by the bank on Friday, March 15th.
+The ex-dividend date of this dividend is Thursday, February 22nd.

-Itaú Unibanco has decreased its dividend by an average of 53.8% per year over the last three years and has increased its dividend every year for the last 2 years.
+Itaú Unibanco has decreased its dividend by an average of 53.8% per year over the last three years and has increased its dividend annually for the last 2 consecutive years.
 Itaú Unibanco has a payout ratio of 304.5% meaning the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
-Analysts expect Itaú Unibanco to earn $0.88 per share next year, which means the company may not be able to cover its $2.71 annual dividend with an expected future payout ratio of 308.0%.
+Research analysts expect Itaú Unibanco to earn $0.88 per share next year, which means the company may not be able to cover its $2.71 annual dividend with an expected future payout ratio of 308.0%.

 Institutional Trading of Itaú Unibanco

-Several brokerages have recently issued reports on ITUB.
-HSBC cut Itaú Unibanco from a “buy” rating to a “hold” rating in a report on Monday, January 8th.
-Bank of America raised Itaú Unibanco from a “neutral” rating to a “buy” rating and set a $8.00 price objective on the stock in a report on Tuesday, January 16th.
+Several brokerages recently issued reports on ITUB.
+Bank of America raised Itaú Unibanco from a “neutral” rating to a “buy” rating and set a $8.00 price target on the stock in a report on Tuesday, January 16th.
+HSBC downgraded Itaú Unibanco from a “buy” rating to a “hold” rating in a report on Monday, January 8th.

 Itaú Unibanco Holding SA offers a range of financial products and services to individuals and corporate customers in Brazil and internationally.
 The company operates through three segments: Retail Banking, Wholesale Banking, and Activities with the Market + Corporation.
 It offers current account; loans; credit and debit cards; investment and commercial banking services; real estate lending services; financing and investment services; economic, financial and brokerage advisory; and leasing and foreign exchange services.